Explore the Natural Wonders of Tasmania on Foot and Under the Stars

 Mount Field National Park

 Located just an hour's drive from Hobart, Mount Field National Park is a great option for those looking for a shorter hiking and camping trip.
-The park is home to a range of walking tracks, including the iconic Russell Falls Circuit, which takes you through some of the park's most stunning scenery.
-With a range of campsites available, you can spend your nights under the stars and wake up to the sounds of the forest.
+The park is home to a range of walking tracks, including the iconic Russell Falls Circuit, which takes you through some of the park's most stunning scenery on a well-maintained path.
+With a range of campsites available, you can spend your nights under the stars and wake up to the sounds of the ancient fern forest.
+We recommend stopping in one of New Norfolk’s old pubs on the way back, for a pint of Cascade Draught in a cozy wooden setting.

 Mount Field National Park